treangenlab/Olivar/README.md

 |--threads, -p| 1| Number of threads.|

 ## Prepare a BLAST database
-All BLAST related commands/scripts are installed along with Olivar.
+:bangbang: All BLAST related commands/scripts are installed along with Olivar.
  - To make your own BLAST database with the `makeblastdb` command, check out the [NCBI BLAST User Manual](https://www.ncbi.nlm.nih.gov/books/NBK569841/). \
 The [example BLAST database](example_input/Human) is created with 23 Chromosomes and MT of human genome assembly [GRCh38](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/), with the command (BLAST version 2.12.0):
 ```